 Use with Any Resolution

-After you’ve exported your data and moved back to the Final Cut interface you can make adjustments to your tracked objects using parameters in the inspector and on-screen controls.
-Easily offset the position, rotation and scale of your tracked subjects using simple on-screen indicators.
+After you have exported your data and moved back to the Final Cut interface you can make adjustments to your tracked objects using parameters in the inspector and on-screen controls.
+Easily offset the position, rotation, and scale of your tracked subjects using simple on-screen indicators.
 You can even rotate your subjects in 3D space.